slyfrye/MMM-SpaceFlightEvents/README.md

-# MMM-SpaceLaunchNow
+# MMM-SpaceFlightEvents

 This is a module for [MagicMirror²](https://github.com/MichMich/MagicMirror/).

-This module will show all recent or future launches bases on the SpaceLaunchNow API.
-I'm still working on expanding the module with additional information and options.
-If you have nice ideas, then you should certainly pass them on.
+This module will show all recent or future launches bases on [The Space Devs Launch Library API](https://ll.thespacedevs.com/docs/).

 ## Installation
-1. Navigate to your MagicMirror's modules folder, and run the following command: `git clone https://github.com/koxm/MMM-SpaceLaunchNow.git`
+1. Navigate to your MagicMirror's modules folder, and run the following command: `git clone https://github.com/slyfrye/MMM-SpaceFlightEvents.git`
 2. Add the module and a valid configuration to your `config/config.js` file

 ## Using the module